92 Terms

 Sentiment Analysis

 Sentiment analysis identifies whether user feedback is positive, negative, or neutral.
-Learn how to apply sentiment analysis to UX research and product decisions.
+Learn how to apply sentiment analysis to interview transcripts.

 Sitemap

 A sitemap is a visual diagram of your website's page structure and hierarchy.
-Learn how to create sitemaps that improve navigation, SEO, and content organization.
+Learn how sitemaps inform card sorting and IA decisions.

-The System Usability Scale (SUS) is a 10-question survey that scores product usability from 0 to 100.
-Learn how to administer SUS and interpret your score.
+System Usability Scale (SUS) explained.
+A 10-question survey that scores product usability 0-100 — how to administer and read the result.

 Task Analysis

 Task analysis breaks down how users complete activities to achieve their goals.
-Learn structured methods for mapping tasks and identifying steps you can simplify.
+Learn how task analysis informs better navigation and IA design.

 Task Success Rate